rahul-thakoor/physical-computing-rust/src/step_5.md

 <asciinema-player src="asciinemas/185959.json" cols="81" rows="20"></asciinema-player>
 </div> -->

 + You can switch an LED on and off by writing a program.
-Open the `on.rs` file in the `examples` directory using your preferred editor with the following:
+Open the `onoff.rs` file in the `examples` directory using your preferred editor with the following:

 ``` rust